This post may contain affiliate links. Read my full disclosure policy.

 Nothing supports inner peace more than letting go.~ Jung Pueblo ~

-This happened for lunch today.
 After a long warm bike ride along our swollen Spokane River, we came home wonderfully tired and totally famished.
-I sorted through the fridge and found the kale, radishes and sprouts from Saturday’s Farmers Market and pieced together a meal.
+I sorted through the fridge and found the kale, radishes and sprouts from Saturday’s Farmers Market and pieced together a hearty vegan salad.

 Tempeh is coated in Cajun spice and seared until warm and crispy.
 The Vegan Ranch is spiked with Cajun spices and is easy to whip up – creamy and spicy and totally yummy.
 Toss it with kale, radishes, green onion, pickled onions and avocado.
 Then, friends, you have a whole lot of options!